 The Wayward Walrus was birthed through a

 not so healthy amount of skepticism, anxiety, boredom, and lack of attention to real life things.
-It happened one day while mindlessly scrolling through Pinterest (enter boredom here) and the expression “If not now, then when?” was scribbled in typewriter font across some graphic, probably a sunset or a 20-something millennial doing a seagull-on-one-foot pose with a Starbucks Grande Mocha Frappuccino no whip cream just barely out of the frame becoming one with nature.
+Then one day “If not now, then when?” was scribbled in typewriter font across some scoffingly cliche Pinterest quote.
+Yet somehow, someway those five

-While coming to the conclusion that the notion of “ready” simply does not exist, The Wayward Walrus unfolded like a fitted sheet in high hopes of taking over a sliver of internet real estate to fulfill the emerging generation of explorers refusing to live a life meant for others.
+words struck like peanut butter in a dogs mouth.
+While coming to the conclusion that the notion of ready simply does not exist, The Wayward Walrus unfolded like a fitted sheet to fullfil the emerging generation of explorers refusing to live a life meant for others.

-But I have to ask why the walrus…?
-While I’m fully aware much more dignified animals exist to associate with, the walrus will always hold a special place in my heart.
-With ties to my prevailing childhood obsession for the The Beatles, a life lived in a constant state of awkward, and an overall explicitly wayward existence, all other names paled in comparison.
+While I’m fully aware I could have associated with a more diginified animal, the walrus will always hold a special place in my heart.
+With ties to my prevailing childhood obsession for the The Beatles, a life lived in a constant state of awkward, and a seemingly wayward outlook to life’s shenanigans, all other names paled in comparison.
 And thus the The Wayward Walrus echoed like a catchy pop song you hate to love.